 What happened to your catalog antibodies like RNA Polymerase Beta, HE4 and GFAP?

-BioLegend acquired NeoClone's antibody portfolio in late 2014.
+BioLegend has acquired NeoClone's legacy antibody portfolio.
 These products are now only available through BioLegend.
 NeoClone is still in the Custom monoclonal antibody business and we have expanded our capabilities and services to include Antibody Phage Display (ScFv) and Camelid (VHH) antibodies.
 Please contact us if you need a new antibody that you just can't find out in the marketplace.

 What is a monoclonal antibody?